Best Hiking Shoes for Kids

 The Northside Gamma Hiking Shoe hits all the right targets for a kid’s hiking shoe.
 Respectable traction, durable nylon laces, and enough padding for comfortable day hikes.
 They make several models, but I like the low hiker model myself.
 They also maker higher-top models that are more rugged.

-The cons with these shoes would be traction and long term durability.
+The cons with these shoes would be traction and long-term durability.
 They don’t have the same aggressive traction and anti-slip rubber that other shoes do–but for many kids, they are a fantastic option for getting out on the trail.

-Best Hiking Shoes for Toddlers
+Best Low Rise Hiking Shoes for Toddlers

 Toddlers tend to do well hiking in shoes for most situations since they move more freely in them.
 However, if they are rock climbing or bouldering or just hiking on more uneven ground, ankle support is a good idea.